kslee-research/weak-spatiotemporal-correlations/README.md

 # weak-spatiotemporal-correlations

+## Overview

-Statistical analysis of weak spatiotemporal correlations in noisy optical measurements around a spherical object
+This repository contains analysis code and processed data associated with a study on weak but reproducible spatiotemporal correlation structures extracted from noisy optical measurements around a spherical object.

+The focus of this work is on phenomenological characterization and statistical analysis rather than on definitive theoretical attribution.
+The repository is intended to suppor